The ghost became bright, coin-sized rounds

 Blithe Spirits?
 Computers are programmed to give traffic counts, show on which pages traffic enters and exits, how long traffic lingers and whether visitors are new or returning.
 Session activity gives clues about engagement.

 Fine form?
-Writers should not get stuck without tools to detect browser compatibility problems and other obstacles to navigation.
+Writers should not get stuck without tools to detect browser compatibility problems or other obstacles to navigation.
 Book market saturation pushes writers to narrow their strategies for sales and marketing.

 On the Edge?
 Exploring one aspect of technology each day can advance writing careers.
 Techniques to improve Web content are cemented with practice.
 Writers become better judges of their own work and platforms.